 - Proactive approach to maintaining systems – Rather than addressing issues only when they severely cripple company operations is simply not acceptable.
 That’s where MSPs fill in the gap.
 With 24/7 monitoring and frequent penetration testing, vulnerabilities can be patched quickly before they become detrimental.

 - Return on investment – In addition to paying for hardware costs, setup costs, and software/infrastructure costs, businesses have to fund maintenance efforts.
 The level of maintenance correlates to the size of your IT department.
 The more individuals tackling different issues, the better return on investment.
 However, for smaller companies, upkeeping software and monitoring for cybersecurity threats mean fewer resources and time for expansion planning.
 Having a set monthly cost for an MSP allows for better budget consistency.
 Additionally, as the company earns more revenue, it can contact the MSP and easily expand the services provided.

 - More time and resources for innovation – Giving system management to an MSP doesn’t make internal IT departments irrelevant.
 Rather, it gives IT departments time to focus on more strategic goals and less tedious projects.

 How to Choose an MSP

 Instead of contacting an outside service company when something breaks, more companies are outsourcing IT management on a consistent basis.
 MSPs can also help companies create a more proactive plan to prevent future breaches versus the reactive strategy.
 The variety of MSP options continues to grow including compliance assistance, cybersecurity, and strategic consultancy.
-The question is quickly shifting from whether to use an MSP to which type to use.
+The question is quickly shifting from whether to use an remote IT service provider to which type to use.
 Here’s how to choose an MSP and what should you look for:

 Services – What gaps do you need to fill?
 What departments are floundering or overburdened?
 Once these questions have been answered, research and identify the MSPs that can satisfy those specific needs.